Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 A file path can follow the command as argument to be opened directly by MyBox.
 Example, following command will open the image:
 <PRE><CODE>     java   -jar   MyBox.jar   /tmp/a1.jpg</CODE></PRE>

-## Limitation
-* Without enough testings, MyBox has low reliability.
-Data damage may happen.
-* New functions being added and codes being improved continually, MyBox has bad stability.
-Unexpected function failures may happen.
-* MyBox windows may often be blocked when some Input Method is running.
-Workaround is to disable/uninstall this Input Method.

 ## Migration
 1. Each version has itself's configuration file.
 New version can copy parameters from existed versions.